slazav/device2/Readme.md

 ### Driver `spp` -- programs following "Simple Pipe protocol"

-This driver implements "Simple pipe protocol" for comminicating with programs using stdin/stdout unix pipes.
+This driver implements "Simple pipe protocol" for communicating with programs using stdin/stdout unix pipes.
 The protocol is described in https://github.com/slazav/tcl-device (see Readme.md) It is used in a few of my projects (pico_rec, graphene), and in `device_c` client program.